• Skip to main content

 • 3 or more poos per day mean baby is getting enough milk.

 • Your milk has everything your baby needs.
-He will tell you when he’s had enough.
+They will tell you when they have had enough.

 • Finish first breast first and